-- Private furnishings permitted in front of retail frontages include seating and tables, merchandise displays, planters, art, and portable signage. - Maintain the alignment of buildings at the sidewalk edge and orient the primary entrance toward the street - Where outdoor dining will be provided, buildings should set back in order to maintain clear space for walking on the sidewalk.
+- Private furnishings permitted in front of retail frontages include seating and tables, merchandise displays, planters, art, and portable signage. - Maintain the alignment of buildings at the sidewalk edge and orient the primary entrance toward the street. - Where outdoor dining will be provided, buildings should set back in order to maintain clear space for walking on the sidewalk (see Image 5).